-Vailleau et al (2011) studied galvanic stimulation in a large number of patients including 60 patients with no vestibular function to caloric testing including many with gentamicin ototoxicity, another 21 who had acoustic neurinomas prior to surgery, and another 26 after surgical"deafferentation".
+Vailleau et al (2011) studied galvanic stimulation in a far larger number of patients including 60 patients with no vestibular function to caloric testing including many with gentamicin ototoxicity, another 21 who had acoustic neurinomas prior to surgery, and another 26 after surgical"deafferentation".

 Vallieau et al (2011) observed a mainly horizontal nystagmus.
 It may be that torsion was not easy to record in their video system, and so they ignored it.

 They explained the horizontal nystagmus by noting that their study was done in the dark, and suggested that others used fixation, which would have suppressed fixation.
-This is a reasonable assertion, but perhaps there was also an element of not being able to record torsion in the Vallieau study as well.
-In controls, the nystagmus speed averaged only 4 deg/sec.
+This is a not entirely true, as MacDougall et al (2004) recorded nystagmus in both light and darkness.
+Perhaps there was also an element of not being able to record torsion in the Vallieau study as well.
+In controls, the nystagmus speed averaged only 4 deg/sec, similar to the Macdougall study in normal subjects.
 In patients with various lesions, responses of about 2 deg/sec were usually seen (see above), somewhat dependent on the side where the current was applied.
 So this is a stimulus that produces a weak nystagmus, using a painful method (GVS).

 The amount of nystagmus in the Vallieau et al study (2011) was "all over the map" -- anything between 0 and 12 deg/sec, without much difference between subjects with gentamicin ototoxicity (where one would expect no response at all), and normal individuals.